IKoshelev/mobx-command/README.md

 //It is up to the user to check this flag before calling execute userDetailsVm.resetPassword.canExecuteCombined;

+//execute command if canExecuteCombined is true. let operationId1: number | undefined = userDetailsVm.resetPassword.executeIfCan(true);

 //execute command.
-Does not perform checks, forces execution let operationId = userDetailsVm.resetPassword.execute(true);
+Does not perform checks, forces execution. let operationId2: number = userDetailsVm.resetPassword.executeForced(true);

 //more granular flags, all mobx observable or computed